 Did you know?

 Plantains or raw banana are a great source of fiber, beta-carotene, calcium, vitamin A and C. They are very nutritious and offer several health benefits in addition to their delicious flavor.
 Isn’t this a good reason to include raw bananas or plantains in your regular diet.

-These kacche kele ki tikki are really easy to make.
-To begin with, pressure cook the bananas and potatoes with their peel on.
-Cook them for about 3 whistles or 10 mins.
+These kacche kele ki tikki are easy to make.
+To begin with, pressure-cook the bananas and potatoes with their peel on.
+Cook for about 3 whistles or 10 mins.
 Do not rush through this process as we want the bananas to be soft and tender to make a smooth mash.

 Allow them to cool.
 Peel and discard the skin.
 Using a fork or potato masher make a smooth mash.
 Combine all the ingredients together to form a soft dough.
 Shape like tikkis and pan-cook them until crispy and brown.

 For crispier tikkis, add enough oil to cover the outer layer of the tikkis.
 Cook tikkis for 8-10 minutes on low flame, occasionally turning until evenly browned on both sides.